 The Magdalena celebrations the 22 of Julio; San Roque, the August 16, and the Guide, the September 8, are events charged with devotion and rites that are staggered throughout the good weather in the capital.

-The three parties are declared of touristic interest, and in all three, in one way or another, the land of origin and sea subliminally hide, camouflaged by Catholicism.
-The women gleam persistent beads in their mythical costumes of llanisca, the men, with greater austerity in the carriage and stick in hand, encourage the rhythm of the processions and displays of merrymaking that surpass the officiality and precede it.
-The girls give to their images the floral offering, "the ramu", and the porters carry pyramids of carefully worked loaves that will later go on public auction.
+The three parties are declared of touristic interest, and in all three, in one way or another, the land of origin and the sea are hidden subliminally, camouflaged from Catholicism.
+Women gleam from persistent beads in their mythical llanisca costumes, men, with greater austerity in the bearing and stick in hand, encourage the rhythm of processions and samples of revelry that surpass officiality and precede it.
+The girls deliver to their images the floral offering, "the ramu", and the boys carry pyramids of carefully carved bread that will then go on to public auction.

-The Pericote, the Jota de la Magdalena, the Pilgrim Dance and the Prima Dance, it could well be the "folixa" (party) controlled by an ancestral enthusiasm.
+The Pericote, the Jota de la Magdalena, the Pilgrim Dance and the Prima Dance, well they could be the "folixa" (party) controlled by an ancestral enthusiasm.
 The maritime processions, on the other hand, they are faithful exponent of the hard - and also friendly - correspondence that the llanisco has contracted with the sea.

 Folklore in all latitudes of the rural world does not lag behind that of its capital.
-The "pikes" (rivalries) are just as compelling, with bands and more sides, parties and parties, feelings, passions and unusual competition that, paradoxically, helps to strengthen the collective feeling and makes its inhabitants more prosperous.
-In the villages survive all sorts of processions and pilgrimages, auctions of the "ramu" as well as an infinite range of doing the honors.
-Each town has bothered to offer a shade different from that of the neighbor, but the habit, individually felt, carries in all cases the essence of contagion.
+The "pikes" (rivalries) are equally compelling, with sides and more sides, parts and parts, factions of feelings, passions and an unusual competition that, paradoxically, helps reinforce the collective feeling and makes its inhabitants more prosperous.
+In the villages, all kinds of processions and pilgrimages survive, ramu auctions and an infinite range of honors.
+Each town has bothered to offer a different nuance to the neighbor, but custom, individually felt, carries in all cases the essence of contagion.

 «Pa joguera ours».
-In the shirts of the side of the White, in the town of New, this inscription can be read.
-They are almost 40 meters in length and more than one and a half tons of weight on the shoulders.
-To raise the trunk, three strings are pulled: two winds and a guide or main rope around which the pulse of a town congregates.
-The "voceru" is in charge of directing the coordination of the maneuver, and the trunk of the eucalyptus is getting right by force of voices although it takes an entire afternoon.
+You can read this inscription on the shirts of the White side, in the town of Nueva.
+They are almost 40 meters in length and more than a ton and a half of weight on the shoulders.
+To lift the trunk three strings are pulled: two winds and a guide or main rope around which the pulse of a people congregates.
+The "voceru" is responsible for directing the coordination of the maneuver, and the trunk of the eucalyptus is becoming entitled to force of voices even if it takes a whole afternoon.

-Plant a "bonfire" - "foguera" and "joguera" also, to respect all the linguistic derivations - is to plant a larger trunk than the neighboring town in the square of the own one.
-The size, the weight and the ceremonies that accompany it, speak of who feels the most of their party and which commission of celebrations was finest that year.
-Sometimes the night falls and the afternoon has not been enough to raise it by some error in the excavation of the well or the lack of coordination.
-But no village fails, and the square, the "prau" or the chosen throne, with its singular king for a year, dawns.
+Plant a "bonfire" - "stove" and "joguera" also, to respect all linguistic derivations - is to plant a trunk larger than the neighboring town in the square itself.
+The size, the weight and the ceremonies that accompany it, speak of who feels more their party and what commission of celebrations walked finer that year.
+Sometimes night falls and the afternoon has not been enough to lift it due to some error in the excavation of the well or lack of coordination.
+But no people fail, and the square dawns, the "prau" or the chosen throne, with its unique king for a year.

-Some argue that the classical offering of the "ramu", the "bonfires" or the raw dances, go back to an ancestral culture difficult to delimit.
-For the students of the area, there is a clear identity with the plant nature of the region.
-The prima dance, for example, speaks of a rhythm previous to Christianity.
+Some argue that the classic offering of the "ramu", the "bonfires" or raw dances, go back to an ancestral culture difficult to define.
+For scholars in the area, there is a clear identity with the plant nature of the region.
+Prima dance, for example, speaks of a rhythm previous to Christianity.
 This collective dance of circular and choral character, which is usually performed in the church or around the campfire, is for the students of folklore, the way of fraternizing that the community periodically required.